syncfusion-content/javascript-docs/js/Chart/Technical-Indicators.md

 {% endhighlight %}

-Also you can add data to indicator directly use [dataSource](../api/ejchart#members:indicators-datasource) option of indicator.
+Also, you can add data to the indicator directly by using the [dataSource](../api/ejchart#members:indicators-datasource) option of the indicator.

 {% highlight js %}